-Note: Do not solely rely on sense of smell.
-Be aware that some individuals may not be able to detect the odorant because they have a diminished sense of smell, olfactory fatigue or because the odor is being masked by other odors in the area.
+Note: Always leave if you suspect a leak.
+Be aware that some people may not be able to detect the odorant because they have a diminished sense of smell, known as olfactory fatigue, or because the odor is masked by other odors in the area.
 Certain conditions may cause the odorant to diminish so that it is not detectable.
-Some gas lines, due to their unique function, may not have

-There are many carbon monoxide detectors on the market.
+Smoke and carbon monoxide detectors should be tested frequently and replaced every 10 years.
+There are many smoke alarms and carbon monoxide detectors on the market.
 Regardless of brand, the detector you purchase should meet current UL standards and must be installed and operated according to the manufacturer’s instructions.

 Carbon monoxide detectors may be helpful in your home or business.
 But remember, a carbon monoxide detector should never be substituted for using equipment safely—which includes having your heating and cooking appliances inspected yearly by a trained professional.
 Find one in your area.